Installation

 git clone https://github.com/talmolab/sleap && cd sleap

-Finally, install from the environment file:
+Finally, install SLEAP from the environment file:

 conda env create -f environment.yml -n sleap